avuko/kathe/README.md

 ## kathe.py store

-The storage function(s) add cross-linked info to redis: filename◀ ▶ssdeep◀ ▶sha256 Additionally, unique lists of sha256 hashes,ssdeep hashes and filenames are created, to be able to access all info in the redis store.
+The storage function(s) add cross-linked info to redis: filename◀ ▶ssdeep◀ ▶sha256◀ ▶context.
+Additionally, unique lists of sha256 hashes,ssdeep hashes and filenames are created, to be able to access all info in the redis store.

+There are a number of "indexes" which can help you access all data:

 ```
 hashes:sha256
 hashes:ssdeep
 names:filenames
+contexts
 ```
-Besides the rolling_window keys, which you probably won't need, there are three additional key types you could use:
+Besides the rolling_window keys, which you probably won't need, there are four additional key types you could use:

 ```
 info:filename:<filename>
 info:sha256:<sha256>
 info:ssdeep:<ssdeep>
+info:context:<context>
 ```

 The real magic of the tool is hidden behind the simple keys with the name `<ssdeep hash>`.